14 Dec Our Top Predictions for Digital Marketing Trends in 2021

 2020 is (finally) almost over!
 First off, we’d like you to pat yourself on the back for surviving this year.

 The digital marketing landscape has transformed quite a bit due to 2020’s events, especially of course due to COVID-19, which made its impact on virtually every industry.
-So in light of the year’s end, we’ve taken a look at the trends from the past year and put together a list of our top predictions for digital marketing in 2021.
+So in light of the year’s end, we’ve taken a look at the trends from the past year and put together a list of our top predictions for digital marketing trends in 2021.

 1. A Continued Shift to eCommerce